Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Theoretical Framework: Additional Details and Proofs

-\paragraph{Pacing of difficulty.} To connect the stability analysis to concrete curricula, it is useful to model explicitly how data ordering is induced by a difficulty score and a pacing function.
-Let $d$ be a scalar difficulty function on training samples, and let $D = \{z_i\}_{i=1}^N$ denote the training dataset sorted in non-decreasing order of $d(z_i)$.
+\paragraph{Score-based pacing.} To connect the stability analysis to concrete curricula, it is useful to model explicitly how data ordering is induced by a scalar score and a pacing function.
+Let $d$ be a scalar score on training samples, and let $D = \{z_{(i)}\}_{i=1}^N$ denote the training dataset sorted in non-decreasing order of $d(z_{(i)})$.
 Training progress is parameterized by $t \in [0,1]$, representing the fraction of total training steps.

-\begin{definition}[Pacing Function] Given a difficulty score $d$, a pacing function is a mapping $p\colon [0,1] \to \mathbb{R}$ that specifies the maximal difficulty level exposed at training progress $t$.
-The subset of training data available at time $t$ is
+\begin{definition}[Sorted-Stream Pacing Function] Given a scalar score $d$, a sorted-stream pacing function is a nondecreasing mapping $q\colon [0,1] \to [0,1]$ that specifies the score-rank quantile visited at training progress $t$.
+For a local window width $h>0$, the samples encountered near time $t$ are idealized as